Scientists, engineers and architects are looking to the natural world to solve problems in their fields—and it is yielding astounding results.

 Allowing man to positively impact nature—while also more fully enjoying its benefits—is perhaps the greatest advantage of biomimicry.
 It becomes a testament to the completeness of the entire system that surrounds us.
 Each time the natural world is used as a blueprint for solving man’s problems, the benefits are astonishing.

 Take a step back in your mind.
 For manmade objects, design implies there is a mind behind it.
 Your favorite armchair, the car you use for your daily commute, and the watch on your wrist all had teams of designers working on them.
 They labored to answer a series of questions: What material will make this the most comfortable?
 How can we make this more energy efficient?
-How can this be made more stylish, durable, useful, etc.?
+How can this be made more stylish, durable and useful?

 These and many similar problems were all thought through using brainpower and critical thinking.
 Clearly, every chair, car and watch has a mind behind it.
 In addition, all of the biomimicry products mentioned earlier also had scientists, architects and engineers behind them.